What Are Comprehensive Dental Exams?

 Who Should Receive Dental Exams?

 When you arrive for your dental exam, we will review your medical and dental histories and talk with you about any concerns you may have.
 A member of our team may also take x-rays and perform a gum disease screening.
 After completing your oral pathology exam, our dentists will examine your teeth, checking for signs of cavities and may use the DIAGNOdent laser cavity detection.
 Our team will then assess the fit and wear of any dental restorations you have and evaluate your temporomandibular joints (TMJ) along with your biting function.
-At the end of the exam, we will review any findings with you and discuss treatment options that best meet your needs.
+At the end of your dental exam in Chester Springs, PA we will review any findings with you and discuss treatment options that best meet your needs.

 If you require a follow-up visit or need restorative care, our team will help you schedule your procedure at a time most convenient for you.
 Dental exams are generally performed on a twice-yearly basis during routine dental cleaning (prophylaxis) services at our Chester Springs, PA practice.
 To keep your smile healthy between visits, our dentists recommend that you follow a good oral hygiene routine each day.
 Our team will be happy to demonstrate ideal brushing and flossing techniques during your dental exam and cleaning appointment.